-34D Failure in a financial institution to report to designated police officer, designated customs officer or nominated officer^{56 57}
+34D Failure in a financial institution to report to the FIU or nominated officer 125 126

-- (1) This Article applies where the conditions in both paragraph (2) and paragraph (3) are fulfilled.58 - (2) The first condition is that a person ("A") knows, suspects or has reasonable grounds for suspecting that - (a) another person is engaged in money laundering; or - (b) any property constitutes or represents proceeds of criminal conduct.59 - (3) The second condition is that the information or other matter on which A's knowledge or suspicion is based, or which gives reasonable grounds for such suspicion, came to A in the course of the carrying on of a financial services business.60 - (4) Where this Article applies, A must disclose, in accordance with the conditions set out in paragraph (4A) - (a) the knowledge, suspicion or grounds for suspicion mentioned in paragraph (2); and - (b) the information or other matter mentioned in paragraph (3), - and if A does not make such a disclosure, A commits an offence.
-61 - (4A) The conditions mentioned in paragraph (4) are that the disclosure is made - (a) to a designated police officer, a designated customs officer or a nominated officer; - (b) in good faith; and - (c) as soon as is practicable after the information or other matter comes to $A^{.62}$
+- (1) This Article applies where the conditions in both paragraph (2) and paragraph (3) are fulfilled.
+127 - (2) The first condition is that a person ("A") knows, suspects or has reasonable grounds for suspecting that - (a) another person is engaged in money laundering; - (b) any property constitutes or represents proceeds of criminal conduct; or - (c) any property has been, is being or is intended to be used in criminal conduct.
+128 - (3) The second condition is that the information or other matter on which A's knowledge or suspicion is based, or which gives reasonable grounds for such suspicion, came to A in the course of the carrying on of a financial services business.129 - (4) Where this Article applies, A must disclose, in accordance with the conditions set out in paragraph (4A) - (a) the knowledge, suspicion or grounds for suspicion mentioned in paragraph (2); and - (b) the information or other matter mentioned in paragraph (3), and if A does not make such a disclosure, A commits an offence.
+130 - (4A) The conditions mentioned in paragraph (4) are that the disclosure is made - (a) to the FIU or a nominated officer; - (b) in good faith; and - (c) as soon as is practicable after the information or other matter comes to A. 131